Deaths from flooding in monsoon drenched Pakistan near 1,000

 Thousands whose homes were swept away now live in tents, miles away from their inundated villages and towns, after being rescued by soldiers, local disaster workers and volunteers, authorities said.

-In Baluchistan, Asadullah Nasir, a spokesperson at the provincial disaster management authority said all 34 districts of the impoverish province were badly affected due to the heavy rains and subsequent flooding.
-He said road networks were destroyed and bridges washed away and relief is possible only with helicopters, which are not often able to operate because of bad weather.
+In Baluchistan, Asadullah Nasir, a spokesperson at the provincial disaster management authority, said all 34 districts of the impoverished province were badly affected by heavy rain and flooding.
+He said road networks were destroyed and bridges washed away and relief was only possible by deploying helicopters, which are not often able to operate because of bad weather.
 He said provincial officials have confirmed 235 deaths but the number was expected to increase significantly after communications are restored.

+In eastern Punjab province, the Rajan Pur district appeared to be the hardest hit along with the district of Dera Ghazi Khan.
+Thousands of mud and brick houses were inundated by water, most of them completely demolished or at least partly destroyed.

+Residents made homeless by the flood took shelter on higher ground, where they waited for relief goods and other help.

 The National Disaster Management Authority in its latest overnight report said 45 people were killed in flood-related incidents from Friday to Saturday.
 That brought the death toll since mid-June to 982 with 1,456 injured.